luxuriant777/CRM-system-for-arbitrage-team/README.md

 # Introduction
-This project introduces a CRM system for arbitrage teams.
-Among notable features are:
+This project introduces a CRM system specifically designed for traffic arbitrage teams.
+Notable features include:
 1. `Leads` tracking and management: `leads` are virtual entities with user details, like `User-Agent`, `IP`, `Referrer`.
    They simulate the tracking of a user's journey to a specific landing page.
 Currently, they are gathered as a simple `post` requests, but this functionality will be adjusted to tracking of `get` requests through the small tracking